Greece's 10-year borrowing costs drop to lowest since 2009 after Moody's upgrade

-LONDON, June 26 Greece's 10-year borrowing costs dropped to their lowest level since 2009 after Moody's updated the country's credit rating on Friday.
+LONDON, June 26 (Reuters) - Greece's 10-year borrowing costs dropped to their lowest level since 2009 after Moody's updated the country's credit rating on Friday.

 The ratings agency upgraded Greece's long-term issuer rating to 'Caa2' from 'Caa3' following the extension of a credit lifeline by euro zone governments.
 It also changed the outlook to positive from stable and said it saw tentative signs of the economy stabilising.